mlcuadra1/Coffee-Shop-EDA/README.md

 > **To perform EDA on sales data to develop insights about the coffee shop business.**

-To achieve this objective, I broke it down to X smaller objectives:
+To achieve this objective, I broke it down to 5 smaller objectives:

 1. To perform basic time-series analyses of in terms of daily and monthly sales and purchases;
 2. To dig deeper by looking into the average daily sales-per-transaction over a month, average daily sales over a week, and average hourly sales in a day;